 2. Mineral Oil

 Mineral oil is a cost-efficient, moisturizing oil that is used in many different cosmetic formulations.
 When used in hair treatments, mineral oil has the ability to restore shine, reduce tangles, and prevent split ends.
 While mineral oil works well as a protective, glossy coating for the hair, it can’t actually penetrate the hair fibre and therefore won’t be effective at treating existing damage.
 If you are looking for an oil that will be more effective at preventing the loss of essential hair proteins, then we suggest looking for conditioners or leave-in products that contain Coconut Oil instead, as plant oils generally offer far more additional benefits than mineral oil.
-Better yet, opt for a jar of pure, 100% Coconut Oil as it acts as a moisturizer for your hair and is actually absorbed deep into your hair unlike mineral oil.
-Whether your hair is damaged or relatively undamaged, Coconut Oil is one of the most effective natural ingredients for maintaining healthy hair by preventing protein loss.
+Whether your hair is damaged or relatively undamaged, conditioners with coconut oil is one of the most effective natural ingredients for maintaining healthy hair by preventing protein loss.

 Parabens are preservatives used to prevent the growth of bacteria in your cosmetic formulations.
 In 2004, a study found large amounts of parabens in the tumours of cancer patients, however, researchers were unable to confirm why or how this happened.
 Despite there being no further research that proves parabens in cosmetics directly cause cancer, we still can’t conclusively make the statement that they don’t.
 While science is rarely (if ever) conclusive, most of the existing research on the cosmetic use of parabens tells us that they are completely safe to use.
 But if you’d rather be safe than sorry, then look for hair products that are paraben-free.